Word of the day: mecca

 Obviously, there are plenty of other places here in London that people make pilgrimages to.
 Over the years, various students of mine have made pilgrimages to the tree in south London that killed 70s pop star Marc Bolan, when he drove his car straight into it; the skateboard park under the South Bank that’s produced plenty of world-famous skaters; and various sites in the East End where works by legendary graffiti artist Banksy could be found.
 And London itself remains a mecca for everyone from design lovers to clubbers, from musicians and clubbers to foodies and theatre lovers.

-If you enjoyed this post, why not take our ADVANCED LANGUAGE AND CULTURE course in London this summer.
+Like this post?
+Take our ADVANCED LANGUAGE AND CULTURE course in London in July.

 Leave a Reply